vultorio67/John/README.md

 2) Open anaconda prompt and create new environment <conda create --name YOURNAME python=PYTHON_VERSION> and activate it < conda activate YOURNAME>
-3) Verify that you have install cmake and visual studio c++ dev cmake : https://cmake.org/download/ visual studio c++ dev : https://visualstudio.microsoft.com/fr/
+3) Verify that you have install cmake and visual studio c++ dev cmake : https://cmake.org/download/ visual studio c++ dev : https://visualstudio.microsoft.com/fr/4
-4) Install library, to do that cd the anaconda command prompt to install folder < cd INSTALL_FOLDER > and type < pip install -r requirements.txt >
+4) Open anaconda navigator and go to your environment name, select ALL and search dlib and pyaudio and install it.
-5) Open anaconda navigator and go to your environment name, select ALL and search dlib and pyaudio and install it.
+5) Install library, to do that cd the anaconda command prompt to install folder < cd INSTALL_FOLDER > and type < pip install -r requirements.txt >
 6) Type in command prompt pip install face_recognition

 Now you are normally able to lauche john.